 Other tar products I’ve used, such as Grandpas Pine Tar soap have also been quite effective.
-They did dry the skin out more then the Neutrogena.
-But I actually thought the smell of those was much more natural and likeable (like a camp fire).
+They did dry the skin out more than the Neutrogena.
+But I actually thought the smell of those was much more natural and likable (like a campfire).

 Neutrogena T/Gel works well for seborrheic dermatitis.
 Its active ingredient, coal tar, is very effective at controlling seborrheic dermatitis and studies suggest it’s relatively safe.
 It has a fairly short ingredients list, is less drying then zinc pyrithione based products, smells strong, and is of natural origin.

 Active Ingredients: Ketoconazole (1 %).
 Inactive Ingredients: Acrylic Acid Polymer, Butylated Hydroxytoluene, Cocamide MEA, FD&C Blue 1, Fragrance, Glycol Distearate, Polyquaternium 7, Quaternium 15, Sodium Chloride, Sodium Cocoyl Sarcosinate, Sodium Hydroxide, Hydrochloric Acid, Sodium Laureth Sulfate, Tetrasodium EDTA, Water (Aqua)

 This to me was the strongest anti-fungal shampoo I’ve ever tried for seborrheic dermatitis.
 When applied to the skin or hair, it felt like a nuclear bomb was just dropped and everything has been completely eradicated.